-What Is An Interactive Math Notebook?Interactive math notebooks are a valuable tool that can help strengthen student learning of curriculum through increased student interaction and participation.
+What Is An Interactive Notebook?Interactive Notebooks are a valuable tool that can help strengthen student learning of curriculum through increased student interaction and participation.
 These notebooks are used in my class daily to help my students learn and keep track of their learning progress.
 This notebook uses both the right and left-brain hemispheres to help sort, categorize and be creative with newly attained knowledge.
-The right side of the notebook is used for writing down information given by me such as notes, vocabulary, formulas, examples, etc...
-The left side of the notebook shows the understanding and references the information from the right side through self worked examples, reflections, drawings, figures, etc...
+The left side of the notebook is used for writing down information given by me such as notes, vocabulary, formulas, examples, etc...
+The right side of the notebook shows the understanding and references the information from the right side through self worked examples, reflections, drawings, figures, etc...
 The benefits for my students are endless because they become more organized and can easily access their work and notes quickly.

 - Composition book

 - Highlighters (at least four different colors)

 - Glue Stickes

 Left side pages are used to write down learn-able content